segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/cx-studio/index.md

 1. Navigate to **Connections > Catalog** and make sure you're on the **Sources** tab of the catalog.
 2. Search for **Elastic Path CX Studio** in the Sources Catalog, select **Elastic Path CX Studio**, and click **Add Source**.
 3. Give the Source a name and configure any other settings.
    - The name identifies this source within your workspace, and typically reflects the name of the application.
-The name can be anything, but Segment recommends that you use something that reflects the source itself and distinguishes amongst your environments (for example, `SourceName_Prod`, `SourceName_Staging`, or `SourceName_Dev`).
+The name can be anything, but Segment recommends that you use something that reflects the source itself and distinguishes amongst your environments (for example, `ElasticPath_Prod`, `ElasticPath_Staging`, or `ElasticPath_Dev`).
 4. Click **Add Source** to save your settings.
-5. Copy the Write key from the Segment UI and [log in to the Elastic Path CX Studio](https://app.unstack.com/login).
+5. Copy the Write key from the Segment UI and [log in to the Elastic Path CX Studio](https://app.unstack.com/login){:target="_blank"}.
-6. Navigate to Settings > Integrations > Select Segment integration, where you need to use Segment key.
+6. Navigate to Settings > Integrations > Select Segment integration, and input the Segment write key.

 ## Stream